Christmas volunteering ideas | 2018 and 2019

 There are many trekking tour operators in Pokhara.
 While in Nepal during December, you will learn to say ‘Namaste’ rather ‘Merry Christmas’.
 ‘Namaste’ means ‘I salute the god within you’.
 We cannot think of a better way to honor the spirit of the festive season than by acknowledging the value and unique experience of each and every human life.

 - Projects To Work On:

 - Weather: Warm (25°C/77°F), sunny and lush.

-Our community development projects in Laos are based in Luang Prabang, named a UNESCO World Heritage Site due to its unique and incredibly well-preserved architecture.
-As a volunteer in Laos, you can work with Buddhist novice monks or lay students to improve their English and Mathematics skills or provide girls and women in Laos with access to better education.
+Our community development projects in Laos are based in Luang Prabang, which was named a UNESCO World Heritage Site due to its unique and incredibly well-preserved architecture.
+As a volunteer in Laos, you can work with Buddhist novice monks or lay students to improve their English and Mathematics skills, or help to provide girls and women in Laos with access to better education.

 - Cape Coast

 - Kampong Cham

 - Luang Prabang

 - Mahe and Curieuse